abdiwoli/somShop/README.md

 SomShop
-SomShop is a comprehensive e-commerce application featuring a backend built with Node.js and Express, and a frontend developed with React.
-This project is part of my Webstack Portfolio Project, showcasing my backend specializations.
+SomShop is a comprehensive e-commerce application featuring a backend built with Node.js and Express and a frontend developed with React.
+This project is part of my Webstack Portfolio Project, which showcases my backend specializations.
 Table of Contents
 •	Project Structure
 •	Backend Overview